Nikolai Izmerov: Research Institute of Occupational Health and Diseases (AMS)

 Izmerov returned to Moscow in 1971 and was elected head of the Research Institute of Occupational Health and Diseases (in Academy of Medical Sciences, the leading institute in this field in the USSR and in RF, and the world's oldest scientific institute of occupational diseases).
-As the head of the institute (director for 1971–2012, scientific director for 2012-2015) he has done a lot to improve the work of the institute: the development of fundamental research in the field of occupational health, the development of permissible exposure limits, the development of manuals and textbooks, the implementation of research results in the practice of protection of workers.
+As the head of the institute (director from 1971 to 2012, scientific director from 2012 to 2015) he has done a lot to improve the work of the institute: the development of fundamental research in the field of occupational health, the development of permissible exposure limits, the development of manuals and textbooks, the implementation of research results in the practice of protection of workers.
 Some of the toxicological research results were used by the World Health Organization (WHO) and the International Programme on Chemical Safety.

 The work of the institute (and other similar institutions) received a positive assessment from the American specialists earlier.

 The director of the institute focused the attention of his experienced and qualified staff on the development of methods of prevention of occupational diseases; principles and methods of improving working conditions, the environment, and saving the health of workers.
 The institute became one of the leading occupational health institutes in the world.
 Izmerov signatories of the WHO "Declaration on Occupational Health for All" in 1994 as a director of a leading national OHS Institute.

-The institute established the laboratory of women's occupational health (in 1974), the Department of social and hygienic research, equipped with modern technology and successfully implementing the latest technology.
+The institute established the Laboratory of Women's Occupational Health (in 1974), the Department of Social and Hygienic Research, equipped with modern technology and successfully implementing the latest technology.

-The specific features of the Soviet centralized planned state management led to the fact that the scientific developments of the institute became the requirements of legislation very often, and them were implemented in the enterprises.
+The specific features of the Soviet centralized planned state management led to the fact that the scientific developments of the institute became the requirements of legislation very often, and they were implemented in the enterprises.
 A characteristic feature of these works in the field of occupational health was their focus on the elimination of the causes of diseases and their prevention.
 This occupational medicine was integrated with the public health system and with the general sanitary hygiene services.
 According to Western hygienists, this feature led to the fact that the developed requirements were "too idealistic."

 Izmerov became a doctor of medical sciences in 1973; professor in 1977; and a corresponding member of the Academy of Medical Sciences in 1980.
 He continued international activities as the institute director.
 Izmerov became an academician in 1986.